 To combat communication preferences

 Generational differences are not the only but possibly one of the most recent causes of communication struggles in the workplace.
-Managing varied styles can be influenced by many factors, but the impact of diverse age range is becoming more prevalent.
+Managing varied styles can be influenced by many factors, but the impact of diverse age ranges is becoming more prevalent.
 Traditionally, when employees interact and correspond in different ways, we don’t tell them they are wrong.
 Instead, we try to adapt and understand one another in an effort to collaborate effectively.
 Then why would we question and even criticize the style of an entire generation?
 Organizations are being pushed beyond their comfort zone as they look for ways to adjust and create a productive environment that utilizes a multigenerational workforce.
 Take a look at your hiring process, culture, mindset, and more to evaluate if you are supporting your employees in their ability to be adaptable.

 Engage in Mutual Mentoring

-To combat lack of understanding
+To combat the lack of understanding

 A multigenerational workforce should not be an us versus them scenario.
 It is about intergenerational respect and collaboration for the benefit of yourself, those around you, and your organization.
 We have an opportunity like never before to gain insight and knowledge from all 5 generations in the workforce today.
 It’s time to embrace the multigenerational workforce and see the benefits for yourself.